Target line items to geographic areas

 Sometimes advertisers want to target line items to more specific geographic areas than states, metropolitan areas, or cities.
 You can achieve this by targeting to U.S. ZIP codes and Canadian postal code prefixes (for example, you can target Canadian postal code A1A but not A1A 1A1).

-Copy and paste your list of postal codes.
+Copy and paste your list of postal codes, separated by commas.

 The targetable ZIP codes or postal code prefixes you entered are added to the line item's targeting criteria.